JuliaAstro/SkyCoords.jl/README.md

 ## Performance

-For small numbers of coordinates, conversions are *much* faster than astropy.coordinates in Python.
-The follow plot shows the performance for converting ICRS coordinates to various other systems (Galactic, FK5J2000 and FK5J1975), using astropy.coordinates (`py_*`) and SkyCoords.jl (`jl_*`).
+For small and moderate numbers of coordinates, conversions are much faster than astropy.coordinates in Python.
+The follow plot shows the performance for converting ICRS coordinates to various other systems (Galactic, FK5J2000 and FK5J1975), using astropy.coordinates (`py_*` labels) and SkyCoords.jl (`jl_*` labels).
 The x axis denotes the number of coordinates being simultaneously converted, with 1 corresponding to scalar coordinates.

 ![times](bench/bench.png)

-For scalar coordinates, SkyCoords.jl is up to *100,000 times* faster.
-Even for a vector of one million coordinates, SkyCoords.jl is still 2-4 times faster.
+For scalar coordinates, SkyCoords.jl is up to 100,000 times faster.
+For very large vectors of one million coordinates or more, SkyCoords.jl is 2-4 times faster.
 The source code for these benchmarks can be found in `bench/`.

 ## Known Issues

 A warning is thrown on Julia v0.3.7 about ambiguous method definition.
 This doesn't happen on Julia v0.4-dev.
 I think the warning on v0.3.7 is erroneous, but any help would be appreciated.

+## License and Credits

+License is MIT.
+This package profits from the hard work that went into astropy.coordinates, *especially* in terms of testing and coordinate system definitions.